ndagirenairah/SMART-IRRIGATION-AND-FERTILISER-SYSTEM/README.md

    System evaluates if action is needed (e.g., turn pump ON).

 3. **Action Execution**
-   Actuators are triggered to irrigate or fertilize based on logic.
+   Actuators are triggered to irrigate based on logic.

 4. **Data Transmission**
    Data is sent to the backend for storage and visualization.